Business Administration

 Department of Finance

 Finance teaches us: How firms make investment and financing decisions to create value for stakeholders.
 Students also learn to independently analyze securities and financial markets, understand valuation techniques and use their knowledge to make investment decisions.
 Coursework focuses on the areas of corporate financial management, investments/asset pricing, securities analysis, fixed income securities, corporate valuation, mergers and acquisitions, portfolio management, real estate appraisal, financial institutions, and venture capital (early stage financing).
 Graduates choose to pursue exciting and dynamic careers ranging from investment banking, portfolio management, commercial banking, corporate financial management, venture capital, private equity fund management, forecasting and budgeting.
-Students gain from experiential learning by using Bloomberg terminals and managing student run portfolio using real money.
+Students gain from experiential learning by using Bloomberg terminals and managing student run investment fund and hedge fund using real money.

 Department of Management